WildflowerSchools/wf-fetch-tc-data-serverless/README.md

 # wf-fetch-tc-data-serverless

-A Severless application for fetching Wildflower data from Transparent Classroom and storing it in a Google Sheet
+A Serverless application for fetching Wildflower data from Transparent Classroom and storing it in a Google Sheet

 ## Test locally